-Class begins when the instructor takes roll and does not end until the instructor dismisses the class.
+Class begins as scheduled and does not end until the instructor dismisses the class.
 The student will be penalized for any instructional time that is missed.
-This includes arriving late, leaving early, sleeping and exiting the classroom for any reason.
+This includes arriving late, leaving early, sleeping, and exiting the classroom for any reason.
 If a student leaves the classroom a second time during the same class period, he/she will not be allowed to return and these minutes will be deducted from the semester total.
-Each instructor will establish classroom policy regarding re-entry opportunities for students that exit the room during class.

 Attendance will be taken at the beginning of each class meeting and turned in to the Attendance Compliance Office each week.
 No distinction will be made between excused and unexcused absences.
 All absences will be used to determine attendance penalties and are outlined as follows.

 After a student misses 300 minutes of class, the semester grade will be lowered according to the following scale:

 More than 450 minutes: Three letter grades